 If you spot the blossom but don’t have time to make the cordial (or jam, or whatever you’d like them for), you can freeze the heads.

-This recipe makes around 1.5 litres (2 1/2 pints) and it will be 24 hrs before it’s ready.
+This recipe makes around 2 litres and it will be 24 hours before it’s ready.

 Method

-Shake the elderflowers in case there are any insects lurking and put them in a large bowl.
-Add the lemon zest and the sliced lemons.
+Shake the Elderflowers in case there are any insects lurking and put the blossoms in a large bowl.
+Add the lemon and orange zest and the sliced lemons.
+Pour over the boiling water, cover and leave for 24 hours to infuse.

-We leave a bottle in the fridge and just add tap water but for a change it’s lovely when it’s diluted with sparkling water.
+We leave a bottle in the fridge and just add tap water but for a change it’s lovely when it’s diluted with sparkling water, or even better for the adults, with topic water and added to our favourite gin!

 I just made this today, well, spotted a recipe elsewhere and then someone asked me was it your recipe – all the ingredients are the same anyway.
 It is a scary amount of sugar isn't it – I made double the amount of my recipe and it was 3 bags of sugar to 4 litres of water!